 Unfortunately, symmetric encryption does come with its own drawbacks.
 Its weakest point is its aspects of key management, including:

-Symmetric Encryption suffers from behaviour where every use of a key ‘leaks’ some information that can potentially be used by an attacker to reconstruct the key.
-The defenses against this behaviour include using a key hierarchy to ensure that master or key-encryption keys are not over-used and the appropriate rotation of keys that do encrypt volumes of data.
+Symmetric Encryption suffers from behavior where every use of a key ‘leaks’ some information that can potentially be used by an attacker to reconstruct the key.
+The defenses against this behavior include using a key hierarchy to ensure that master or key-encryption keys are not over-used and the appropriate rotation of keys that do encrypt volumes of data.
 To be tractable, both these solutions require competent key-management strategies as if (for example) a retired encryption key cannot be recovered the data is potentially lost.